lirantal/essential-nodejs-security-book/manuscript/hardening-expressjs.md

 }));
 ```

-Once the limit has been set, when an incoming request is bigger than the limit then ExpressJS will emit the error *request entity too large* which is a standard HTTP response and reply with a 413 HTTP code.
+Once the limit has been set, when an incoming request is bigger than the limit then Express will emit the error *request entity too large* which is a standard HTTP response and reply with a 413 HTTP code.

 I> ## enforcing limits
 I>